 Camping offers us myriad things that we simply can’t enjoy in our everyday lives, from quality family time and much-needed time in nature to the opportunity to develop new skills and create lasting memories.

 We hope the above list has convinced you that camping is well worth giving a go.
 If you’ve recently been converted to the cult of camping, please feel free to let us know any other reasons we missed out.
-And if you’d like to share this post with any skeptical friends, please do!
+And share this post with any skeptical friends that wonder ‘why do people like camping?’
+You never know who may be converted next!